sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6800 - document-type-settings/4000 - ocr-level.md

 - the [OCR preprocessor](doc:ocr) (at the config level)
 - the OCR Level parameter (at the document type level)

-To understand how these configurations interact, see the following overview of how Sensible OCRs files:
+For an overview how Sensible handles OCR, see the following steps:

-1. Sensible converts DOC and DOCX files into PDFs.
+1. Sensible converts [supported](doc:file-types) Microsoft Office file types into PDFs.

 2. Sensible transforms the bytes of the document into raw text, and determines whether the document needs OCR: